joker-b/botzo/_posts/2006-10-24-ChartThrob-A-Tool-for-Printing-Digital-Negatives.md

 <h3>Downloading and Installing <em>ChartThrob</em></h3>

-<p class="notice">Current Version:<br />Right-Mouse-Click and Select "Save Link As..." <strong><a href="https://www.botzilla.com/blog/archives/ChartThrob.jsx">HERE</a></strong></p>
+<p class="notice">Right-Mouse-Click and Select "Save Link As..." <strong><a href="https://www.botzilla.com/blog/archives/ChartThrob.jsx">HERE</a></strong> for the Current Version.</p>

-Typically, "Save As..." this (for Windows - Mac is similar):<br /><tt>C:\Program Files\Adobe\\[Current_Photoshop\]\Presets\Scripts\ChartThrob.jsx</tt><br />where "Current_Photoshop" is any installed version from CS2 to the latest CC 2019.
+Typically, "Save As..." this (for Windows - Mac is similar):<br /><tt class="small text-center">C:\Program Files\Adobe\\[Current_Photoshop\]\Presets\Scripts\ChartThrob.jsx</tt><br />where <tt>"Current_Photoshop"</tt> is any installed version from CS2 to the latest CC 2023.

-_That's it!_ The next time you start Photoshop, <em>ChartThrob</em> will appear as an option under Photoshop's "File&#8212;>Scripts" menu.
+_That's it!_ The script is installed.
+The next time you start Photoshop, <em>ChartThrob</em> will appear as an option under Photoshop's "File&rarr;Scripts" menu.

 <em>The very latest ChartThrob and updates are <a href="https://github.com/joker-b/ChartThrob">also available on GitHub.</a></em> The version here on Botzlla should be current with the GitHub master branch.
 You may also find more info and alternative branches on the git repo, if you are wise in the ways of git..

-(Tiny aside: if you update to a new version of Photoshop, you'll need to move the ChartThrob.jsx to your new application)
+(Tiny aside: if you update to a new version of Photoshop, you'll need to move the ChartThrob.jsx to your new application folder -- Adobe creates a new folder for each edition of Photshop)

 <h3>Using <em>ChartThrob</em> </h3>

-<em>ChartThrob</em> is really two scripts in one: First, it's a script for creating grayscale calibration charts, which you can print using amost any grayscale process.
-Second, it's a tool for automatically evaluating scanned prints of those charts and setting up appropriate profiles depending on the nature of your printing process.
+<em>ChartThrob</em> is really two scripts in one: First, it's a script for creating grayscale calibration charts, which you can print using almost any grayscale process: platinum, cyanotype, newsprint, Blurb, ambrotype...
+Second, CharThrob is a tool for automatically evaluating scanned prints of those charts and setting up appropriate profiles depending on the nature of your printing process.

 The <em>ChartThrob</em> workflow for digital negatives has a few basic steps:

-  - <strong>Create</strong> a Grayscale chart in <em>ChartThrob.</em>
+  1. <strong>Create</strong> a Grayscale chart in <em>ChartThrob.</em>
-  - <strong>Print</strong> a digtial negative from that chart (on Pictorico material etc).
+  2. <strong>Print</strong> a digtial negative from that chart (on Pictorico material etc).
-  - <strong>Contact-print</strong> that negative onto your medium of choice (platinum, mimeo, silver-gelatine paper, sun prints, etc).
+  3. <strong>Contact-print</strong> that negative onto your medium of choice (platinum, mimeo, silver-gelatine paper, sun prints, etc).
-  - <strong>Scan</strong> the resultant positive print.
+  4. <strong>Scan</strong> the resultant positive print.
-  - <strong>Crop</strong> the scan back to the original chart boundaries.
+  5. <strong>Crop</strong> the scan back to the original chart boundaries.
-  - <strong>Analyze</strong> the chart in <em>ChartThrob</em> &#151; the result will be a new Curves layer containing a Printing Curve, which you can use on the spot or save for repeated use later.
+  6. <strong>Analyze</strong> the chart in <em>ChartThrob</em> &#151; the result will be a new Curves layer containing a Printing Curve, which you can use on the spot or save for repeated use later.
-  - <strong>Apply</strong> that curve to any B&W images you like, before printing them to digital negatives.
+  7. <strong>Apply</strong> that curve to any B&W images you like, before printing them to digital negatives.
 The curve will correct the original image grayscale values to neatly fit to the grayscale range of your chosen medium.

 So let's begin!

 <h4>Create a Chart</h4>

-From any Photoshop session, you can start-up <em>ChartThrob</em> by selecting "File&#8212;>Scripts&#8212;>ChartThrob."
+From any Photoshop session, you can start-up <em>ChartThrob</em> by selecting "File&rarr;Scripts&rarr;ChartThrob."

 <img alt="ctCreate106.jpg" src="https://www.botzilla.com/blog/pix2006/ctCreate106.jpg" class="align-center"  />